Philip A. Tortoreti – Mesothelioma, Class Action and Mass Tort Lawyer in NJ

 - Glenz v.
 RCI, Inc.: class action settlement compensating time-share owners for insufficient access to desirable properties (United States District Court, District of New Jersey); and

 - Reilly v.
 Palm Restaurants: reinstatement of awards club points and expansion of awards availability (Supreme Court of New York, New York County).

 Mr. Tortoreti’s work on behalf of victims is supported by the entire Wilentz’s Mass Tort and Class Action practice group, a team of lawyers who have long been nationally recognized by U.S. News & World Report as a Tier I Best Law Firm.
-He has also been recognized individually as a New Jersey Super Lawyer from 2012 through 2017.
+He has also been recognized individually as a New Jersey Super Lawyer since 2012.